Events / CCF Events

 Queensland Charity Event

-The CCF QLD Charity Ball has the sole focus of getting together industry to celebrate and help raise much needed funds for an important charity of choice.
+The CCF QLD Charity Cocktail Event has the sole focus of getting together industry to celebrate and help raise much needed funds for an important charity of choice.
 This event will be full of fun, networking and live entertainment.
-Details for our 2018 event coming soon.

 Queensland State Conference

 The QLD State Conference was launched in 2008 as a way of delivering key industry information to members of CCF QLD.
 Each year the Conference offers a range of knowledgeable and motivational

 speakers that deliver the latest information on industry issues ensuring that each delegate leaves with an abundance of information to assist them professionally and personally.
-A civil specific equipment expo was introduced to the conference in 2015 and has continued to grow in 2018.
+A civil specific equipment expo was introduced to the conference in 2015 and will continue to grow in 2018.

 Each year, CCF QLD holds a dinner in all regions across Queensland.
 The primary purpose of these events is to provide an environment for networking and fellowship between members.
 Attendees enjoy live entertainment, great food and share stories with clients, colleagues and other industry participants.
 To keep up to date with our latest Regional Dinners and Industry Meetings, check out our events calendar here.